 In your Japanese grocery stores, you might find this popular Mentaiko Pasta “instant” spaghetti sauce.
 I was addicted to this when I was in college as all you need was to boil pasta and mix it with the sauce.

 However, I have to tell you it’s so easy to make homemade mentaiko pasta if you can get mentaiko.
-So look for mentaiko or spicy cod/pollack roe in the nearest Japanese supermarket and try this recipe!
+So look for mentaiko or spicy cod/pollock roe in the nearest Japanese supermarket and try this recipe!

 If you like udon noodles, try this Mentaiko Udon!

-- 1-2 tsp. kosher salt (for boiling pasta)
+- 2 Tbsp Diamond Crystal kosher salt (for boiling the pasta)

-- 2 Tbsp. heavy whipping cream
+- 2 Tbsp heavy (whipping) cream

-- 2 Tbsp. unsalted butter, melted
+- 2 Tbsp unsalted butter (melted)

-- 1 Tbsp. soy sauce
+- 1 Tbsp soy sauce

-- Freshly ground black pepper
+- freshly ground black pepper

 - Add freshly ground black pepper and stir to combine.